 Yippee!!!
 Summer is finally here.
 Fine, summer would soon be here, give or take a couple of weeks.
 Everyone is excited and looking forward to sunny skies and cool breezes: a perfect atmosphere for cookouts.
-Almost everyone reading this post is either planning to host or attend a cookout during this summer period.
+Almost everyone reading this post is either planning to host or attend a summer cookout during this period.

 If you are searching for a little pizzazz: something to make your summer cookouts more fun, or even unique, why don’t you check out these fun themes?

 Instead of your regular summer cookouts of burgers and barbecued meat, you can decide to implement an all-Mexican buffet.
 Make some spicy guacamole which can be enjoyed with tortilla chips and even homemade burgers.
 Don’t forget tacos, nachos, salsa and yes, burritos.
 Not only would your guests enjoy these unique foods, you would also have a lot of fun making them.
 Just ask Alejandra, our resident Mexican recipe writer.
 She has recipes on carne asada, carne con chile, mexican pozole, and yes, guacamole.

 Oh, come on, let’s face it.
 Summer cookouts are legitimate events for consuming pure, undiluted fat and cholesterol.
 Now, some of you may protest not-so-quietly that your cookouts are mostly healthy.
 If so, then why don’t you take this year’s cookout a step further in the cholesterol-free department and have a totally vegetarian buffet.